-A natural burial is defined as the interment of the remains of a deceased individual in the soil in a manner that doesn’t inhibit or in any way impair the decomposition of the body.
+A natural burial is defined as the internment of the remains of a deceased individual in the soil in a manner that doesn’t inhibit or in any way impair the decomposition of the body.
 At its essence, a natural burial is designed to permit the body of a deceased person to recycle naturally.
 A natural burial is also known as a green burial.

-The Burial Practice that is Truly Traditional
+The Burial Practice That Is Truly Traditional

 A natural burial is contrasted with Western burial practices that we predominately used in the United States and throughout other Western nations.
 Some individuals use the terms “natural” and “traditional” to contrast these diverse burial practices, with traditional being assigned to what will be called “Western” in this article.

 The reality is that when discussing natural versus Western burial practices, assigning the moniker of natural to Western burial schemes is not technically accurate.
 Historically, natural burial practices can be more accurately described as traditional than can the Western burial techniques used today in the United States

 The Impact of Western Burials on the Environment

 There are approximately 22,500 cemeteries from coast to coast in the United States.
 Each year, through Western burial practices across the country, the environment directly is impacted in a number of different ways.
 These include:

 - 30 million board feet of hardwoods of different types that are utilized in the construction of caskets and coffins

 - 90,272 tons of steel utilized in the creation of caskets and coffins